KIT-MBS/pyrexMD/joss_paper/paper.md

 post-processing and data analyses.
 Furthermore, REX can generate terabytes of data and requires a systematic handling of I/O.

-One of the most used software packages for MD is `Gromacs` [@van2005gromacs], a free open-source solution providing many different force fields, such as GROMOS [@schmid2011definition], AMBER [@wang2004development], CHARMM [@mackerell2000development], or OPLS [@jorgensen1996development].
-The core functionality of `Gromacs` can be extended by plug-ins, such as `PLUMED` [@bonomi2009plumed; @tribello2014plumed] or `SSAGES` [@sidky2018ssages].
+One of the most used software packages for MD is `GROMACS` [@van2005gromacs], a free open-source solution providing many different force fields, such as GROMOS [@schmid2011definition], AMBER [@wang2004development], CHARMM [@mackerell2000development], or OPLS [@jorgensen1996development].
+The core functionality of `GROMACS` can be extended by plug-ins, such as `PLUMED` [@bonomi2009plumed; @tribello2014plumed] or `SSAGES` [@sidky2018ssages].
 Such plug-ins implement additional algorithms and enhanced-sampling methods which interact during the MD simulation itself or can give access to user-defined